 - Burn the image to the SD: Download and burn the Pi-star image to the SD card.
 On windows I use Etcher.
 Its the simplest and easiest burning tool I have found to date.
 If you don’t have windows, or have never burned an image to an SD card before, there are many tutorials online

-- Make the cable: For those who do not like to solder, this step could be difficult….
+- Make the interface cable: For those who do not like to solder, this step could be difficult….

 MOTO TX --PIN 3 PTT MMDVM -- PIN 7 BLUE PTT MOTO TX -- PIN 5 FLAT AUDIO IN MMDVM -- PIN 6 GREEN TX AUDIO MOTO TX -- PIN 7 GROUND MMDVM -- PIN 4&5 ORANGE/YELLOW GROUND MOTO RX -- PIN 11 FLAT AUDIO OUT MMDVM -- PIN 3